 March 9, 2000 - Suspends his campaign for president.

 May 9, 2000 - Endorses George W. Bush for president.

 August 19, 2000 - Undergoes more than five hours of surgery to remove two cancerous skin lesions on his temple and upper arm.
 The melanoma on his left arm is declared Stage 0, but the melanoma removed from McCain's left lower temple proves invasive, though later dissection of dozens of lymph nodes shows no evidence that the cancer had spread.

-February 4, 2002 - McCain undergoes surgery to remove a skin lesion from the left side of his nose that doctors later say is a low-risk, early stage or "in situ" melanoma.
+February 4, 2002 - McCain undergoes surgery to remove a skin lesion from his nose.

 September 2002 - "Worth the Fighting for: A Memoir," is published.

 November 2, 2004 - Is reelected to the Senate for a fourth term.

 February 28, 2007 - Appears on the "Late Show with David Letterman" and confirms that he will seek the Republican presidential nomination.

 April 25, 2007 - McCain announces he is running for president.